Sidney Myer Creative Fellowships

 The Fellowships are intended for artists in their ‘early mid-career’ – to be eligible, nominees must be in the first seven to fifteen years of their creative practice.
 They are also intended for artists who will primarily be resident in Australia for the two years of their Fellowship.

-Nominations for the 2016 Sidney Myer Creative Fellowships closed at midnight (end of the day) on 7 August AEST.
-Fellowship recipients will be announced in December.
+Nominations for the 2018 Sidney Myer Creative Fellowships opened on Monday 23 April 2018 and closed at midnight (end of the day) on Sunday 10 June 2018 AEST.
+Fellowship recipients will be announced in September.
+Dates for the 2019 Fellowships will be published on this site later in 2018.
+The application window will be similar to this year’s window.

 To qualify for a Sidney Myer Creative Fellowship, nominees must be an Australian citizen or permanent resident nominated by another individual (who is not a member of their family).